HayaTamimi/Ganbare/README.md

 // add vid

 ## Origin of the Name
-Ganbare （がんばれ）　is a Japanese word that mean "Do Your Best" // add more later
+Ganbare （がんばれ）　is a Japanese word that mean "Do Your Best" and it's a popular word for encouragment.

 ## Future Plans